wafuzio/RMN/docs/ARTIFACT_TAXONOMY.md

 ## Brand Logos

-Brand logos are stored in a centralized database for reuse across all retailers:
+Brand logos are stored in a centralized database at project root for reuse across all retailers:

 ```
-output/brand_logos/
+brand_logos/                    # At project root (sibling to output/)
 ├── brand_logo_database.json    # Metadata database
 ├── boiron.png                  # Clean, numbered filenames
 ├── stonyfield_organic.png